-In her early years on staff with Campus Crusade for Christ, Jovana frequently went to the dorms to talk about her faith in the evening when students were around studying or wasting time in their rooms.
+In her early years on staff with Cru, Jovana frequently went to the dorms to talk about her faith in the evening when students were around studying or wasting time in their rooms.

 When her first child was a baby she cut back and was only able to make it across town one or two evenings a week.
 Now with four children at home, Jovana still makes it a priority to go start spiritual conversations at the dorms once a week.
 “It’s emotionally and physically difficult for me because it is best in the evenings,” says Jovana, “but God is so faithful and I think most of the time we are there [in the dorm] God is doing something incredible.”

 With that kind of commitment one might assume that Jovana sees students readily accept her message.
 Not so.
 Culturally, students in Czech Republic don’t often talk about God.
 It’s a verbal taboo.
 The spiritually interested are few and far between.